Engineering work experience

 Read more about opportunities for women in engineering.

-For example, BAE Systems expects its summer internship students to be aiming towards a 2:2 degree in an engineering discipline.
+For example, BAE Systems expects its summer internship candidates to be aiming towards a 2:2 degree in an engineering discipline.
 They also point out that the internship needs to be completed while you're still at university.
-Otherwise, you'll have to consider a graduate scheme instead.
+Otherwise, you'll have to consider a graduate scheme.

-Tesco also look for a 2:2 and while it doesn't have to be in computer science, you do need to be able to write coding for such a specialist programme.
+Tesco is also looking for a 2:2 to gain entry into its technology software engineering graduate programme.
+While it doesn't have to be in computer science, you need to be able to write coding for such a specialist programme.

-To secure an internship with Rolls-Royce, again you'll need to be predicted a 2:1 at undergraduate level.
-This needs to be in a STEM (science, technology, engineering or maths) subject.
+To secure an internship with Rolls-Royce, you'll need to be predicted a 2:1 in a STEM subject.

-GSK also requires students with the following skills and attributes:
+GSK requires students with the following skills and attributes:

 - strong team player